Tjabooo/bevy-fps-shooter/README.md

-# game
+# bevy-fps-shooter

-A VERY work-in-progress game made using Bevy (Rust).
+A VERY work-in-progress game made using Bevy (MonoGame alternative).
 My introduction to game development as a whole, as well as the Rust language.